 There is a wide variety of hearing loss risk factors.
 Some are more common than others, and many are preventable.

-Noise Damage – By far, hearing loss as a result of noise damage is the most common risk factor.
-It can be easy to damage our hearing with loud noises as the process is generally gradual.
+- Noise Damage – By far, hearing loss due to damage from excessive noise is the most common risk factor.
+It’s easy to damage our hearing with loud noises, as the process is gradual.
 Prolonged exposure to sounds at 80 dB and above can damage the delicate hairs in your cochlea, causing sensorineural hearing loss.

-Cerumen Buildup – It may seem surprising, but cerumen (earwax) can build up enough to cause profound hearing loss.
+- Cerumen Buildup – It may be surprising, but cerumen (earwax) can build up enough to cause profound hearing loss.
 For help managing your cerumen, our hearing clinic offers cerumen removal so your ears can be safely cleaned out.

-Ruptured Eardrum – Improper at-home cerumen removal can result in a ruptured eardrum.
-It is also possible to damage your eardrum with a blast of sound, infection, and pressure changes.
-When the eardrum is ruptured, you will suffer from conductive hearing loss.
-In some cases, the eardrum can be repaired or replaced.
+- Ruptured Eardrum – Improper at-home cerumen removal can cause a ruptured eardrum.
+It can also damage your eardrum with a blast of sound, infection, and pressure changes.
+When the eardrum is ruptured, you will have conductive hearing loss.
+Sometimes the eardrum can be repaired or replaced.

-Medications – Over 200 medications are ototoxic, which means they can damage your hearing.
-Sometimes the hearing loss is temporary, such as the hearing loss caused by pain-killers like aspirin.
+- Medications – Over 200 medications are ototoxic, meaning they can damage your hearing.
+Sometimes the hearing loss is temporary, such as the hearing loss caused by painkillers like aspirin.
 However, some chemotherapy drugs can cause permanent hearing loss.
-If you are concerned, be sure to ask your prescribing physician if the drug is ototoxic.
+If this concerns you, be sure to ask your prescribing physician if the drug is ototoxic.

-Illness – Many illnesses and diseases can affect your hearing, such as diabetes, high blood pressure, meningitis, and other illnesses.
+- Illness – Many illnesses and diseases can affect your hearing, such as diabetes, high blood pressure, meningitis, and other conditions.

 Hearing Loss Treatment At Hearing Associates Of Las Vegas

-At our hearing clinic, the Hearing Associates of Las Vegas are ready to take care of your hearing loss needs.
-Some of the hearing loss treatment services offered by our hearing instrument specialists are:
+The Hearing Associates of Las Vegas are ready to take care of your hearing loss needs.
+Our hearing loss treatment services offered by our hearing instrument specialists include;